 The National Eclipse will be a lunar eclipse.
 We’re not going to spend a lot of time on this one because it’s so annoyingly untrue and the result of journalistic sloppiness more than anything else.
 But you will see this statement from time to time, sometimes in the headlines of newspaper articles.
 Usually, the reporter correctly states in the body of the article that the eclipse will be solar but someone else at the newspaper is responsible for writing headlines and they don’t have a clue that a lunar eclipse and a solar eclipse are two completely different things.
 The terms are not interchangeable in the least.
 Hopefully, this misconception will peter out as we get closer to August 21.

 The National Eclipse will be a “sunrise” eclipse.
 This is a fallacy that’s been making the rounds recently.
 Apparently, somebody noticed that the National Eclipse will begin at sunrise.
 But, guess what?
 With very few exceptions, every solar eclipse begins at sunrise!
 And every solar eclipse also ends at sunset.
 Sometimes, by mere chance, an eclipse will begin over land instead of over water, which means that people in that location are able to see an “eclipse sunrise.”
-But the National Eclipse doesn’t start over land.
+But the path of totality doesn’t start over land on August 21.
 It starts at sunrise in the North Pacific Ocean about halfway between Hawaii and Alaska’s Aleutian Islands.
 By the time it makes landfall in Oregon, the local time will be 9:04am with the Sun already about 27 degrees above the horizon.
-Nobody in the U.S. will see a “sunrise” eclipse on August 21.
+Nobody within the path of totality will see a “sunrise” eclipse on August 21.

 The world will end on August 21.
 Sigh.
 Does this really need to be debunked?
 Inevitably, though, you’ve probably already started seeing doomsday claims associated with August 21.
 If the world does indeed end on August 21, you can tell us “we told you so.”
 But there’s no basis whatsoever for these claims.
 The world doesn’t end every time the Sun goes behind a cloud.
 Neither are there earthquakes or volcanoes.
 There’s really nothing “special” about a solar eclipse in terms of the effect it has on the Earth.
 Yes, the temperature decreases during totality and scientists have discovered other subtle phenomena.
 But there’s nothing that’s, literally, earthshaking.
 From a biblical or spiritual perspective, we need to remember that total eclipses happen all the time, relatively speaking.
 There was one last year.
 There was one in the U.S. in 1979 and 1991.
 As many as five solar eclipses can occur each year.
 The purpose here isn’t to ridicule any person or any group who makes these assertions, but some people are legitimately afraid when they hear these claims.
 We don’t want the National Eclipse to be the cause of fear.
 We want people to look forward to this event and celebrate it when it arrives.
 It will be an amazing opportunity to witness the mechanics of our solar system and an awe-inspiring celestial phenomenon that most people will never get the chance to experience.